Euclid: Calibrating photometric redshifts with spectroscopic cross-correlations: Introduction

-Since the seminal work of \cite{Newman2008}, cross-correlation redshift calibration has seen a fair amount of development \citep{Schmidt2013,Menard2013,McQuinn2013,Sanchez2014,Scottez2016,Morrison2017,Scottez2018,Alarcon2019}, but has only recently made its way into state-of-the-art large-scale structure analyses \citep{DESHoyle2018,Gatti2018,GattiDES2021,Hildebrandt2018,DESMyles2021}.
-Clustering redshifts use small angular scales where the signal-to-noise of galaxy clustering is highest, thus the achievable precision scales directly with the area of photometric/spectroscopic overlap \citep[see][]{Cawthon2018}.
-Next-generation photometric surveys such as \Euclid and the Rubin Observatory's Legacy Survey of Space and Time (LSST; \citealt{LSST2009}) will be able to employ thousands of square degrees of such overlap, in collaboration with the new generation of spectroscopic surveys such as the Dark Energy Spectroscopic Instrument \citep[DESI;][]{Aghamousa2016}, allowing for the most powerful application of clustering redshifts to date.
+Since the seminal work of \cite{Newman2008}, cross-correlation redshift calibration has seen a fair amount of development \citep{Schmidt2013,Menard2013,McQuinn2013,Sanchez2014,Scottez2016,Morrison2017,Scottez2018,Alarcon2019} but has only recently made its way into state-of-the-art large-scale structure analyses \citep{DESHoyle2018,Gatti2018,GattiDES2021,Hildebrandt2018,DESMyles2021,Cawthon2022}.
+Clustering redshifts use small angular scales where the signal-to-noise of galaxy clustering is highest, and thus the achievable precision scales directly with the area of photometric--spectroscopic overlap \citep[see][]{Cawthon2018}.
+Next-generation photometric surveys such as \Euclid and the Rubin Observatory's Legacy Survey of Space and Time (LSST; \citealt{LSST2009}) will be able to employ thousands of square degrees of such overlap, in collaboration with the new generation of spectroscopic surveys, such as the Dark Energy Spectroscopic Instrument \citep[DESI;][]{Aghamousa2016}, allowing for the most powerful application of clustering redshifts to date.

 Clustering redshifts are estimated through the angular cross-correlations of galaxy samples.
-A tracer sample with secure redshift estimates (from spectroscopy, or narrow-band photometry) is cross-correlated with a target sample (typically having only broad-band photometry), for which we wish to accurately and precisely determine the redshift distribution $n(z)$.
-Underlying the method is the assertion that the on-sky positions of galaxies in the two samples will only be correlated where they inhabit similar ranges in redshift; i.e. where their $n(z)$'s overlap.
-Thus the amplitude of the cross-correlation at a given redshift contains information about the amplitude of the (known) tracer $n(z)$ and the unknown target $n(z)$, but is degenerate with the galaxy biases of both the photometric and spectroscopic galaxy samples.
+A tracer sample with secure redshift estimates (from spectroscopy or narrow-band photometry) is cross-correlated with a target sample (which typically has only broadband photometry), for which we wish to accurately and precisely determine the redshift distribution, $n(z)$.
+Underlying the method is the assertion that the on-sky positions of galaxies in the two samples will only be correlated where they inhabit similar ranges in redshift, that is, where their $n(z)$ overlap.
+Thus, the amplitude of the cross-correlation at a given redshift contains information about the amplitude of the (known) tracer, $n(z),$ and the unknown target, $n(z)$, but is degenerate with the galaxy biases of both the photometric and spectroscopic galaxy samples.
 For the spectroscopic sample, the bias can be estimated by measuring the auto-correlation function.
-However, the photometric sample bias is more difficult to constrain, and is the primary source of systematic errors for this mode of study \citep{Busch2020}.
+However, the photometric sample bias is more difficult to constrain and is the primary source of systematic errors for this mode of study \citep{Busch2020}.